How Much Does a New Kitchen Actually Cost?

 Basic Kitchen Remodels: $20,000–$35,000

-A basic kitchen remodel starts around $20,000, and focuses on updates without structural changes.
-These projects typically control costs by keeping the current footprint intact.
+A basic kitchen remodel starts around $20,000 and focuses on updates without structural changes.
+These projects typically control costs by maintaining the current footprint.
+Common features at this level include:

 Laminate or entry-level granite or quartz countertops